 What peanut butter brands are safe for dogs?

 Any brand is safe if the ingredient label lists only peanuts (and possibly salt).
-Most standard commercial peanut butters like Jif and Skippy are xylitol-free — but you must verify the label on your specific jar, as formulations change.
+Most standard commercial peanut butters are xylitol-free — but you must verify the label on your specific jar, as formulations change.
+“Natural” or “organic” labels do not guarantee xylitol-free.
 When in doubt, contact the manufacturer.

 How do I know if my dog ate xylitol?

-Symptoms appear within 15–30 minutes and include vomiting, lethargy, loss of coordination, and seizures.
-If you know or suspect your dog ate xylitol, call the ASPCA Animal Poison Control Center (888-426-4435) or Pet Poison Helpline (855-764-7661) immediately.
+Symptoms appear rapidly and include vomiting, lethargy, loss of coordination, and seizures.
+If you know or suspect your dog ate xylitol, call the ASPCA Animal Poison Control Center or Pet Poison Helpline immediately.
 Do not wait for symptoms to develop.

 Can I use peanut butter every day for pills?

 It depends on the dog’s size, weight, and health status.
 For a large, healthy dog, a small daily amount is usually fine.
 For a small dog or a dog prone to weight gain, that daily fat and calorie load adds up.
-Ask your vet if daily use is appropriate for your dog, or consider lower-calorie pill pockets.
+Ask your vet if daily use is appropriate for your dog, or consider lower-calorie alternatives like pill pockets or cream cheese.

 Is natural peanut butter better for dogs?

 Not necessarily.
-“Natural” peanut butter is still high-fat.
-Some natural brands add salt or sugar, which dogs don’t need.
+“Natural” peanut butter is still high-fat, and some natural brands have been reformulated to include xylitol for keto or sugar-free markets.
 The ingredient list matters more than the marketing label.
 Xylitol-free and unsalted is the goal, whether it’s labeled natural or not.

 When to call your vet

 Call your vet if your dog has eaten any peanut butter and you’re unsure whether it contains xylitol.
-Call immediately if your dog shows signs of hypoglycemia (vomiting, lethargy, loss of coordination, seizures) within 30 minutes of eating peanut butter.
+Call immediately if your dog shows signs of hypoglycemia (vomiting, lethargy, loss of coordination, seizures) after eating peanut butter.
 If your dog has a history of pancreatitis or digestive issues, ask your vet before introducing peanut butter as a regular treat.

 Peanut butter isn’t dangerous if you check the label.
 Most dogs can have it as an occasional, measured treat.
-Just remember: verify xylitol-free, keep portions small, and don’t let palatability turn into overfeeding.
+Just remember: verify xylitol-free every time, keep portions small, and don’t let palatability turn into overfeeding.
 For more on foods to avoid, see toxic foods for dogs.